HagenNathaniel/Intro-to-web-development/README.md

 ## But what is the Internet: Some facts I found interesting!

-+ The internet and the World Wide web are *not* The same at all, I used to think they were.
++ The internet and the World Wide web are *not* the same at all, I used to think they were.

 * The internet interface we know today, is **NOT** what it was in the beginning!